AGhost-7/docker-dev/readme.md

 recommended to keep the ivy cache somewhere (`~/.iv2/cache`) on your host file system.
 Ivy is extremely slow at resolving dependencies.
 There is only a `latest` tag for the scala image.
+- `pg-dev`: Postgresql image with pgcli, a command line client with autocompletions and syntax highlighting.
+Tags correspond to the Postgresql version, and the only version currently available is Postgresql 9.3.

 ## Vim Configuration
 Vim configurations are broken down into three parts: